+General.
 The State requires that from all State revenues there first shall be set apart the moneys to be applied for support of the public school system and public institutions of higher education.
 Public school districts in California are dependent on revenues from the State for a large portion of their operating budgets.
+California school districts receive an average of about 55% of their operating revenues from various State sources.
 The primary source of funding for school districts are revenues under the LCFF, which are a combination of State funds and local property taxes (see "DISTRICT FINANCIAL INFORMATION - Education Funding Generally" above).
 State funds typically make up the majority of a district's LCFF allocation, although Basic Aid school districts derive most of their revenues from local property taxes.
 School districts also receive substantial funding from the State for various categorical programs.

-The availability of State funds for public education is a function of constitutional provisions affecting school district revenues and expenditures (see "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS" below), the condition of the State economy (which affects total revenue available to the State's general fund), and the annual State budget process.
+The availability of State funds for public education is a function of constitutional provisions affecting school district revenues and expenditures (see "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS" below), the condition of the State economy (which affects total revenue available to the State general fund), and the annual State budget process.
 Decreases in State revenues may significantly affect appropriations made by the legislature to school districts.